 Robertson is the perfect example of not judging a book by its cover.
 Even though he is perceived as uneducated by the general public, Robertson has a master’s degree in education.
 He is educated enough to understand that his words have consequences.
 This isn’t about him testing his free speech.
 He, most likely, knew exactly what he was doing.

 I’m not agreeing or disagreeing with his statements and I’m sure that the comments that he made, he believes in.
 But, Robertson is smart enough to know that stating his opinions is controversial.
-After stating them, he was hidden by the shield of the first amendment to get the attention of the more conservative in the population.
+After stating them, he was hidden shield of the first amendment to get the attention of the more conservative in the population.